euruko2013/site/source/blog/2013-04-01-we-are-working-hard-but.html.markdown

 Badminton Theatre, is being renovated.
 To be honest, we knew such works were planned, yet we chose to book this amazing [venue](/#venue) because it was impressive, and with the recently planned renovation it would be really awesome.
-It was a bold and risky move move due to the recent economic difficulties Greece is facing right now (including workers' strikes).
+It was a bold and risky move due to the recent economic difficulties Greece is facing right now (including workers' strikes).
 What we wanted, was to have the greatest and biggest venue [EuRuKo](http://euruko2013.org) had ever seen.